pymc-labs/CausalPy/CONTRIBUTING.md

 ### Test release to `test.pypi.org` (manual)

 1. Bump the release version in `causalpy/version.py`.
 This is automatically read by `setup.py` and `docs/config.py`.
-2. Update on test.pypi.org. _Note that this requires username and password for test.pypi.org_.
+2. Build locally and upload to test.pypi.org. _Note that this requires username and password for test.pypi.org_.
 In the root directory type the following:
 ```bash
 rm -rf dist
 python setup.py sdist